 Be aware that movers charge more during busier times, so you can save money by scheduling your move in a less popular slot.
 That would be:

-- In the middle of the month (the beginnings and ends of months are busier, as this is when leases tend to end).
+- In the middle of the month: The beginnings and ends of months are busier, as this is when leases tend to begin and end.

-- Remember that weather plays a role too – a winter move might be cheaper, but a spring move is less likely to be interrupted by a blizzard.
+- In winter: Summer is a busy season for moving.
+But, remember that weather plays a role too – a winter move might be cheaper, but a spring move is less likely to be interrupted by a blizzard.

 Of course, those busy times are more convenient for most people, so you may choose to—or have to—move on a Saturday in June regardless of the extra cost.